reproducepark/LHM_clipping_ver/README.md

 We provide a [video](https://www.bilibili.com/video/BV18So4YCESk/) that teaches us how to install LHM step by step on bilibili, submitted by 站长推荐推荐.

+We provide a [video](https://www.bilibili.com/video/BV1J9Z1Y2EiJ/) that teaches us how to install LHM-ComfyUI step by step on bilibili, submitted by 站长推荐推荐.

 ### Build from Docker
 Please sure you had install nvidia-docker in our system.